-The Function Group Editor is accessed at Advanced- \rightarrow Function Aggregation.
+The Function Group Editor is accessed at Advanced-Function Aggregation.
 In most respects the Function Group Editor works exactly like the Process Group Editor (see Section 5.3).
 It allows to edit function group definitions and to choose a function group for aggregation in a View.
-The only addition is that functions and function groups are assigned colors via the context menu. (see Section 5.5).
+The only addition is that functions and function groups are assigned colors via the context menu (see Section 5.5).

 When the mouse hovers over the first column of a group entry a tooltip window with the function group's name is shown.
-For a function a two-lined tooltip with the function name and the full name (static path) of the function is shown.
+For a function a two-lined tooltip with the function name and the full name of the function is shown.
+The full name (or static path) reflects the original definition of the function or group as stored in the tracefile.